kateolmstead/javascript-sdk/README.md

 ```

 * An internal ID (such as a database auto-generated number).
-* A hash of the player’s email address.
+* A hash of the player's email address.

 **You cannot use the player's Facebook ID or any personally identifiable information (plain-text email, name, etc) for the `<USER-ID>`.**